CLI Options

 --parametric_contracts <contract_name> ...

-New in version 5.0: Prior to version 5, method variables and invariants were only instantiated with methods of Special variables and fields.
+Added in version 5.0: Prior to version 5, method variables and invariants were only instantiated with methods of Special variables and fields.

 What does it do?
 Only uses methods on the specified contract when instantiating parametric rules or invariants.
 The contract name must be one of the contracts included in the scene.